-I am a public historian, graduate student, and digital hobbyist.
+I am a public historian, U.S. history Ph.D. candidate, and web designer.

-My interests led me to become a public historian and work with organizations including the Wisconsin Historical Society at Villa Louis and the National Park Service at Grand Portage.
+My fascination with the memories evoked by the land led me to become a public historian.
+I have worked for organizations including the Wisconsin Historical Society at Villa Louis and the National Park Service at Grand Portage.

 Find out more at my Loyola University Graduate Student Bio.

 As part of my public history work, I helped build the following websites: